Dirty Girl's Vulcan Page

 Vulcan Maintenance

-The Vulcan has proven to be a very reliable bike over the nearly 96,000 km's I've ridden it so far.
+The Vulcan has proven to be a very reliable bike over the 100,000+ km's I've ridden it so far.
 Basic maintenance involves oil changes, cleaning the air filter, lubing the cables, checking brake and tire wear, and maintaining the battery, particularly in hot weather.
 Some more involved engine work was needed around 70,000 km, but I expect the motor will now go another 70,000 without much more than the above mentioned maintenace.

 |